Gravitational lens time-delay as a probe of a possible time variation of the fine-structure constant: Introduction

 \section{Introduction}

-It is well-known that the standard physics is characterized by a set of laws and fundamental couplings which are assumed to be space-time invariant.
-However, this assumption needs to be probed with observational data to be validate.
-In this line, Dirac (1934) \cite{Dirac:1938mt} argued that fundamental couplings might not be pure numbers that occur in many theories, but they might reflect over the state of the universe.
-Thereafter, many theoretical and observational approaches have come searching for bounds on a possible space-time variation of the fundamental couplings (see a detailed review in \cite{Uzan:2010pm,Martins:2017yxk}).
-Although the search for possible varying fundamental couplings has raised the interest of cosmologists, the general relativity theory prohibits any violation, otherwise, it would violate the Principle of Equivalence \cite{Ray:2019lxv}.
+It is well-known that the standard physics is characterized by a set of laws and fundamental couplings which were historically assumed to be space-time invariant.
+One of the first contributors to ask about this conjecture was Dirac (1934) \cite{Dirac:1938mt}, arguing that fundamental couplings might not be pure numbers that occur in many theories, but { they might depend on the state of the Universe}.
+Thereafter, many theoretical and observational approaches have come searching for a space-time variation of the fundamental couplings of nature (see a detailed review in \cite{Uzan:2010pm,Martins:2017yxk}).
+Although the search for a possible varying fundamental couplings has raised the interest of many cosmologists, the general relativity theory prohibits any violation since it would violate the Equivalence Principle \cite{Ray:2019lxv}.